netdata/netdata/docs/tasks/operations/interact-with-the-charts.md

 ### Change a chart's line style

-By clicking the **Line** button you can select between "Line", "Stacked" and "Area" styles, which resemble different ways of rendering the metrics on the chart.
+Clicking the **Line** button allows you to select between **Line**, **Stacked** and **Area** styles, which resemble different ways of rendering the metrics on the chart.

 ### Toggle Fullscreen

-You can set a chart to fullscreen, to have better visibility or to focus on one chart for example, by clicking the **Maximize** button.
+You can set a chart to fullscreen to have better visibility or focus on one specific charts by clicking the **Maximize** button.

 To bring the chart back to normal size, you can click the same button, now with the tooltip **Minimize**.

 ### Add a chart to a custom dashboard

-You can add a chart to one of your custom dashboards, by clicking the **add to dashboard** button.
+You can add a chart to one of your custom dashboards by clicking the **add to dashboard** button.

 To read more about custom dashboards, check our Task on [how to create custom Dashboards](https://github.com/netdata/learn/blob/master/docs/tasks/setup/space-administration/room-management.md#createdelete-custom-dashboards).

 ## Metrics management bar

-This is the bar responsible to allow you to customise what metrics are presented on the chart.
+This bar allows you to customise what metrics are presented on the chart.

 In detail, you can: